-- (optional): defaults to fresh when mode is full.
-Git's incremental mode does not require a method.
+- progress (optional) Passes the (--progress) flag to (git fetch).
+This solves issues of long fetches being killed due to lack of output, but requires Git 1.7.2 or later. - retryFetch (optional, default: False) If true, if the git fetch fails then Buildbot retries to fetch again instead of failing the entire source checkout. - clobberOnFailure (optional, default: False) If a fetch or full clone fails we can checkout source removing everything.
+This way new repository will be cloned.
+If retry fails it fails the source checkout step. - mode (optional, default: 'incremental') Specifies whether to clean the build tree or not. - incremental The source is update, but any built files are left untouched. - full The build tree is clean of any built files.
+The exact method for doing this is controlled by the method argument. - method (optional, default: fresh when mode is full) Git's incremental mode does not require a method.
 The full mode has four methods defined: - clobber It removes the build directory entirely then makes full clone from repo.
 This can be slow as it need to clone whole repository.
 To make faster clones enable shallow option.
 If shallow options is enabled and build request have unknown revision value, then this step fails. - fresh This remove all other files except those tracked by Git.
 First it does git clean -d -f -f -x then fetch/checkout to a specified revision(if any).
-This option is equal to update mode with ignore_ignores=True in old steps. - clean All the files which are tracked by Git and listed ignore files are not deleted.
+This option is equal to update mode with ignore ignores=True in old steps. - clean All the files which are tracked by Git and listed ignore files are not deleted.
 Remaining all other files will be deleted before fetch/checkout.
 This is equivalent to git clean -d -f -f then fetch.
 This is equivalent to ignore_ignores=False in old steps. - copy This first checkout source into source directory then copy the source directory to build directory then performs the build operation in the copied directory.
 This way we make fresh builds with very less bandwidth to download source.
 The behavior of source checkout follows exactly same as incremental.
-It performs all the incremental checkout behavior in source directory.
+It performs all the incremental checkout behavior in source directory. - getDescription (optional) After checkout, invoke a git describe on the revision and save the result in a property; the property's name is either commit-description or commit-description-foo, depending on whether the codebase argument was also provided.
+The argument should either be a bool or dict, and will change how git describe is called: - getDescription=False: disables this feature explicitly - getDescription=True or empty dict(): Run git describe with no args - getDescription={ . . . }: a dict with keys named the same as the Git option.
+Each key's value can be False or None to explicitly skip that argument.